smiledt/ansible-docker-nzbget/README.md

 Docker-NZBGet
 =========

-A role to spin up a Sonarr docker container.
+A role to spin up a NZBGet docker container.
 This role was heavily inspired by (and all credit goes to) [Calvin Bui](https://calvin.me)'s role.
 This is only being published for integration into my AWX instance.

 Requirements
 ------------